 An animal study on the effectiveness of ACV in healing burn wounds on rabbits showed promise.4 The wound contracted faster; there were fewer scar tissues; and there were more normal hair follicles.
 This is good news, but there are two catches here.

-- While the researcher attributes it to high percentage of pectin, vitamins B1, B2, B6, A, C, and E, as well as minerals and salts in ACV, the USDA claims that there is no significant amount of these nutrients present in ACV.5 So we still do not know which nutrients in it helped achieve this effect.
+- While the researcher attributes it to high percentage of pectin, vitamins B1, B2, B6, A, C, and E, as well as minerals and salts in ACV, the USDA claims that there is no

 - There has been no human study yet to prove it works on sunburned humans too.